MariaLundgren/frozan/README.md

 feel overloaded with content for the users.

 ### 2 Scope
 Site owners’ goal: To create an online presence and inform about the company, the product, and location.

 User goals: Get information about the company, the product and where the ice cream shops are available.

+To prioritize between what would be included on this website I first wrote down ideas of what could be included and then I made an Importance and Viability/feasibility chart to determine what ideas to include in this version and what could be potential features for the future.
+The ideas in the grey box are the one that will be included in this version and the other could be included in future versions.
+The user stories were written based on the ideas that are in the grey box in the chart.
+- Importance and Viability/feasibility chart

 User stories
 -	As a user I want to get information about the company.
--	As a user I want to get information about the product the company is selling.
+-	As a user I want to get information about the ice cream product the company is selling.
+-   As a user I want to know what flavours of the ice cream the company offers.
 -	As a user I want to be able to contact the company with questions and feedback.
 -	As a user I want to know where the ice cream shops are located.
 -   As a user I want to see on where the map the ice cream shops are located.
--	As a user I want to know the opening hours of the ice cream shops.
 -	As a user I want to be able to find the social channels of the company.

 ### 3 Structure